PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

-That’s why the apartment’s immediate popularity and flood bookings was a real surprise.
+That’s why the Ferny Hill Retreat’s immediate popularity and flood bookings was a real surprise.
 It exceded all my expectations.
 In the first 6 weeks it was only vacant for 3 days.
 I’d never washed so many sheets and towels in my life.
 Better still, the guests’ reviews were exceptional!

 All the hard work and my little bit of risk taking had paid off.
 Whew!

 If you’re interested in learning more about Ferny Hill Retreat or

 experiencing it for yourself, simply hit the button below!